auralius/my-matlab-robotics-toolbox/README.md

 * Create the robot structure with **cgr_create**.
 * Actuate and update the joint with **cgr_self_update** functions.
 * If necessary, plot the robot with **ncgr_plot** by first calling **ncgr_graphic** once at the beginning of the program.
 * To create the compiled MEX or DLL files, two examples of MATLAB Coder project files  are provided.
-This is where the global variable is used.

 [Here are some kinematics problems for us to try!](https://docs.google.com/presentation/d/1IwAoLZMTFeWiz0YZUyCvjQ4Hp7PpCqGMhgCqimQRPWs/edit?usp=sharing)